KEEP TABS ON THE LATEST CALIFORNIA POLICY AND POLITICS NEWS

 Almond growers, for example, grow each nut with one-third less water than 20 years ago.
 However, because acreage has more than doubled, the industry still uses more water than it did.

-Many farmers welcome the proposal since it could increase their annual water deliveries by half a million acre-feet or more.
-But environmentalists call it “an extinction plan” for winter-run Chinook salmon and Delta smelt.
+Many farmers welcomed the proposal since it could increase their annual water deliveries by half a million acre-feet or more.
+But environmentalists and fisheries biologists called it “an extinction plan” for winter-run Chinook salmon and Delta smelt.
 They say it will allow more diversions during key migration periods, increasing the odds the fish will be sucked into the pumps, and it may affect spawning salmon.
-Newsom has threatened to sue the federal government to halt the plan.

 The Newsom administration created a “Water Resilience Portfolio” of more than 100 ideas.
 It focuses on four areas: diversifying water supplies, protecting the environment, improving storage and conveyance systems, and preparing for climate change and natural disasters.
 A Delta tunnel is a priority, as is a new Sacramento Valley reservoir.